rapricardo/mercurio-api/README.md

 High-performance event ingestion API for analytics tracking with PII encryption, multi-tenant architecture, and real-time processing capabilities.

+> 📚 **Complete Documentation**: For detailed API documentation, architecture guides, and development guidelines, see [/docs/](../docs/) in the project root.

 ## 🎯 Overview

 Mercurio API is a production-ready analytics ingestion service that handles: